-No, I really was shocked, mostly by the reaction to the song, particularly from journalists, pundits and other media VIPs whose observations I usually hold in high regard.
-Even one of my journalistic heroes, David Carr, referred to this Academy sanctioned stunt as “dudeism ” and suggested “punching a whole in the theater to let some of that testosterone out.”
+No, I really was shocked, mostly by the reaction to the song, particularly from critics whose observations I usually hold in high regard.
+Even one of my journalistic heroes, David Carr, referred to this Academy sanctioned stunt as “dudeism” and suggested “punching a whole in the theater to let some of that testosterone out.”
 Maybe he has a point.
 After all, when David Carr speaks, I usually shut up and listen.

 Of course like all comedians, MacFarlane is not impervious to flopping.
 Not all his jokes worked.
 And yes, he did make fun of the Jews (that would be me), obesity and made a gay joke or two.
 But not even the sum of all those admittedly less than tasteful gags amounted to the backlash against the “We saw your boobs” song.

 Amy Davidson wrote in the New Yorker: